SynthX-Multi/DiscoMine-v2/Setup.md

 ```

 > [!IMPORTANT]
 > Before starting the bot, make sure you've updated every value inside your `.env` file with the needed information for the bot.
+Ensure the file is named `.env` and not `.env.txt`.

 ---